hybula/lookingglass/README.md

 - Software-based rate limiting;
 - Implement a template engine, for advanced customization;
 - Switch to WebSockets.

+### Credits
+This project is inspired by the [LookingGlass project](https://github.com/telephone/LookingGlass) of @telephone and uses his procExecute() function, although slightly modified.

 ### License
 Mozilla Public License Version 2.0